Snaacky/thewiki/docs/guides/quality.md

 ### Codecs

 Audio codecs are divided into lossless (DTS-HD MA, FLAC, TrueHD) and lossy formats (AAC, MP3, Opus).
-While lossless raw video will be multiple GBs per minute, audio is more manageable when it comes to size, and you'll see many options with lossless audio.
+While lossless video will be multiple GBs per minute, lossless audio is more manageable when it comes to size, and you'll see many releases utilising it.

-Lossless audio is typically unnecessary for most sound systems.
-Even with the best audiophile-grade setup, most users will find it impossible to make out the difference. *However, some exceptional music samples exist, which can be used to differentiate lower-bitrate lossy audio by listening to small extracted parts repeatedly.*
+Lossless audio is typically unnecessary for the majority of sound systems.
+Even with the best audiophile-grade setup, most users will find it impossible to make out the difference between lossless and good lossy audio. *However, some exceptional music samples exist, which can be used to differentiate lower-bitrate lossy audio by listening to small extracted parts repeatedly.*

 !!!
 We suggest checking out these [online ABX tests](http://abx.digitalfeed.net) with your setup.